big-data-nyu/bdanalytic-py/README.md

 #Analysis of road accidents in NYC and their contributing factors.
 #Big Data Fall 2016

-The analytic is available in
+The analytic and data set is available in https://github.com/big-data-nyu/bdanalytic-py
-https://github.com/big-data-nyu/bdanalytic-py

 ##Below is the folder structure of our project.